-The Y Generation is the generation who was born during 1980s and early 1990s (Business Dictionary, 2011).
-According to Gardner and Eng (2005), the generation Y students grew up surrounded by technology and most of the time, used the Net to get any information they needed.
-This statement was supported by Lenhart et al. (2005), which stated that out of ten teenagers, nine are internet users, and they are prone to log on wherever there is an internet connection.
-Many researchers have reported the usage of internet among the young generation.
+According to Business Dictionary (2011), Generation Y, which is also known as Millennial Generation, is the generation who was born during 1980s and early 1990s.
+Generation Y students grew up surrounded by technology and most of the time, used the Net to get any information they needed (Gardner & Eng, 2005).
+This statement was supported by Lenhart et al. (2005), when they found that out of ten teens, nine are internet users, and they are prone to log on wherever there is an internet connection.
+Many researches have documented the usage of internet among the young generation.
 For instance, it was reported that the primary purpose adolescents use the internet remains social reasons (Gross, 2004) despite various activities including doing schoolwork, playing games, shopping, and downloading music.
-It shows that the internet has become a virtual meeting place where teenagers hang out with peers in their spare time.
+It shows that the internet has become a virtual meeting place where teens hang out with their peers to pass time.